rust-lang/log/rfcs/0000-structured-logging.md

 ### Support arbitrary producers and arbitrary consumers

 Provide an API that's suitable for two independent logging frameworks to integrate through if they want.
 Producers of structured data and consumers of structured data should be able to use different serialization frameworks opaquely and still get good results.
-As an example, a caller of `info!` should be able to log a map that implements `sval::Value`, and the implementor of the receiving `Log` trait should be able to format that map using `serde::Serialize`.
+As an example, a producer of a `log::Record` should be able to log a map that implements `sval::Value`, and the implementor of the receiving `Log` trait should be able to format that map using `serde::Serialize`.

 ### Remain object safe